Nitrogen Gas Laser Cutting – Cutting Stainless Steel with Nitrogen

 As a gas that offers incredible versatility and high quality in your machined metal parts, you’ll want to install affordable and highly pure sources for nitrogen.
 A nitrogen generator for laser cutting allows you to separate nitrogen from air, providing you with the nitrogen gas you need, at the purity you specify.

-NiGen’s nitrogen generators offer similar versatility, with designs that work with the surrounding air or compressed air, and setups that are portable or large enough to support massive industrial fabrication efforts.
+NiGen’s on-site nitrogen generators offer similar versatility, with designs that work with the surrounding air or compressed air, and setups that are portable or large enough to support massive industrial fabrication efforts.

 With your own on-site nitrogen system, there will never be any issues with a broken supply line or late fuel delivery.